 LifeTrack offers you a well-rounded educational opportunity.
 Rather than choosing a "major" you choose an area of depth study based on what you want to learn.
-The areas of depth study are: Literature, Art & Society, Science, Technology & Culture, Leadership Studies, Community Studies, as well as Self-Designed areas.
+The areas of depth study are: Literature, Art and Society, Science, Technology and Culture, Leadership Studies and Community Studies.

 When you complete your LifeTrack program you will earn either a Bachelor of Arts (BA) or the Bachelor of Science (BS) degree from The University of Alabama.
 Students pursuing a BS Degree will be required to complete Math 125 or higher.

 Because LifeTrack differs from a program that issues professional certification, no more than 30 semester hours of credit from a professional school (College/Schools of Engineering, Education, Business Administration, etc.) may apply toward a degree through LifeTrack.
 Please discuss your specific educational goals with a LifeTrack advisor before you submit an application.

 One of the great opportunities of LifeTrack is that you do not have to choose a narrow major.
 With LifeTrack you attain a broad knowledge in the area you want to study.
 This not only makes learning more fun and flexible, it prepares you for many different career options.
 You must complete a minimum of 30 hours in your depth study.